Smertig/banana/master/_sources/api/tg/methods/set_webhook.rst.txt

    ``connector`` is any object satisfying :ref:`connector concept <banana-api-banana-connectors>`.

    Use this method to specify a url and receive incoming updates via an outgoing webhook.
 Whenever there is an update for the bot, we will send an HTTPS POST request to the specified url, containing a JSON-serialized Update.
 In case of an unsuccessful request, we will give up after a reasonable amount of attempts.
 Returns True on success.
+If you'd like to make sure that the Webhook request comes from Telegram, we recommend using a secret path in the URL, e.g. https://www.example.com/<token>.
+Since nobody else knows your bot's token, you can be pretty sure it's us.

 .. cpp:struct:: set_webhook_args_t